 There are also sectoral laws regulating PI processing in these fields.
-For example, the Electronic Communications Act 2010 regulates the interception of communications, while the E-commerce Act 2009, the Consumer Protection Act 2021 and the Advertising Act 2016 regulate electronic marketing.
+For example, the Electronic Communications Act 2010 and Electronic Communications Act 2023 regulate the interception of communications, while the E-commerce Act 2009, the Consumer Protection Act 2021 and the Advertising Act 2016 regulate electronic marketing.
 Comprehensive regulation of the monitoring and surveillance of individuals is still lacking.